russellt-cc/cp490-noodlewall-API-PHP/README.txt

 search
     allows you to search all users by providing a string, searches user fields username, firstname, and lastname

+getByID
+    allows you to return a user by passing it's id as an argument

 getUserByEventID
     return a user that the provided eventid belongs to